R. L. Burnside: 1960–1990: Part-time musician

 A series of recordings in 1979 by the musicologist David Evans for his record label High Water was the first to feature Burnside's Sound Machine, which included his sons Duwayne and Daniel on guitar, his son Joseph on bass, and his son-in-law Calvin Jackson on drums.
 The band was active mostly in home settings but also joined Burnside in Europe in 1980 and 1983.
 They offered a rare fusion of rural and urban blues, funk, R&B and soul, which appealed to young Mississippians; their sets included covers of songs by Jimmy Rogers, Little Walter, Albert King and Little Milton.
 An EP, Sound Machine Groove, was released by Evans's label in the US but had next to no distribution.
 Apart from it, one full album of the same title, a debut of sorts, was licensed for prompt European release by Disques Vogue, and another hour's worth was released by the Memphis label Inside Sounds in 2001.

 From 1980 to 1986, Burnside recorded for the Dutch label Old Swingmaster and for the French label Arion, mostly solo or with harmonica accompaniment: Johnny Woods served on some occasions (he also recorded as a lead artist, with guitar accompaniment by Burnside); Curtis Salgado served once in a New Orleans session.
 Selections focused on hill country material and starker, less danceable songs by Lightnin' Hopkins, Muddy Waters and John Lee Hooker.
 The results were four more LP releases and a videotape under his name, all in European markets.

-In the mid-1980s Burnside retired from farm work and became more busy with the music.
+In the mid-1980s, Burnside retired from farm work and became more busy with music.
 For about 12 years he worked with New Orleans–based harpist Jon (Joni) Morris Neremberg (or Nuremberg).
 He appeared before American crowds at such occasions as the 1982 World's Fair, the 1984 Louisiana World Exposition, and the 1986 San Francisco Blues Festival, between international tours.
 By the mid-1980s he toured about "once a year or maybe twice", and by one report in 1985 he had been to Europe 17 times.
 Recordings from his time with Morris were eventually released on two records, both produced by M.C.
 Records and Louis X. Erlanger: Acoustic Stories (a session from 1988) and Well, Well, Well (a 2001 compilation of informal recordings provided by Morris).